syndit/com.synditcorp.ruleengine/docs/index.md

 Note that _all_ rules evaluates all of the rules in the compositeRules field list, therefore an _all_ rule may set both true and false pass and fail field values depending upon the results of each of the rules it calls.
-So care should be taken using the _all_ rule field pass and fail values.
+So, care should be taken using the _all_ rule field pass and fail values.

-# Calling an API or Java classe
+# Calling an API or Java class

 If an API or a Java class needs to be used, simply create a new handler that implements the com.synditcorp.ruleengine.interfaces.RuleClassHandler interface and then pass whatever variables the API or class needs.
 Then, in the rule definition, reference the new class: